De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Experiments

 \subsubsection{Implementation Details}

 We perform all experiments on a single NVIDIA A6000 GPU with PyTorch.
 We adopt the optimizer using Adam with a learning rate of $1\times10^{-4}$.
 The batch size and epochs are set to 4 and 200, respectively.
 We apply the exponential decay strategy to adjust the learning rate, where the factor is set as 0.98.
 All images are resized to $1024 \times 1024$ during the training and test stages.
-We set the patch size $m$ to be $32$, $L=1$ and utilize 1\% images of the SA-1B dataset for the distillation.
+We set the patch size $m$ to be $32$, $L_2=1$ and utilize 1\% images of the SA-1B dataset for the distillation.
 We use ViT-H \cite{dosovitskiy2020image} as the teacher image encoder for all SAM-based architectures.
 The loss coefficient $\lambda$ is set to 0.7 during training.
 In comparing traditional automatic segmentation methods, we consider both UNet-based \cite{ronneberger2015u, zhou2019unet++, schlemper2019attention, isensee2021nnu, he2023h2former, chen2024transunet} and DG-based \cite{ouyang2022causality, xu2022adversarial, nam2024modality} fully-automated architectures as baselines.
+We reimplement these models, follow their official configurations in our experiments, and train a single model for each domain.
 In the comparison of lightweight SAM frameworks, MobileSAM \cite{zhang2023faster}, RepViT-SAM \cite{wang2023repvit}, EfficientViT-SAM \cite{zhang2024efficientvit}, EfficientSAM-Ti \cite{xiong2023efficientsam}, EdgeSAM \cite{zhou2023edgesam} and SAM-Lightening \cite{songa2024sam} are served as baselines.
 These architectures are trained with the point prompt mode that uses the \textit{ConnectedComponentsWithStats} function in OpenCV to calculate the centroid of each instance as point prompts.
 In addition to evaluating the manual point mode, they perform the automatic mask generation mode \cite{kirillov2023_sam}.